OswaldoMoper/NixosConfig/docs/scripts/deploy-migration.md

 deploy-migration .#hetzner
 ```

-This will:

-- Back up PostgreSQL on the remote server
-- Download the backup
-- Deploy the new system
-- Restore only if PostgreSQL was upgraded
-- Log everything
+This will back up PostgreSQL on the remote server, download the backup, deploy the new system, restore only if the major version went up, and log everything.